 Recognizing the gravity of First Nations/Indigenous history and current issues for Canadian culture and identity, all candidates who have graduated after 2015 (completion of TRC) will be expected to have awareness of this history and these current issues, how they can be understood through a systemic perspective, and how they would be addressed in treatment.

-These candidates are expected to have completed at least one paper or project which explores themes related to Residential School issues in Canada, the recommendations of the Truth and Reconciliation Commission, and the dynamics of socio-cultural trauma in family systems.
-All candidates who completed their graduate studies prior to 2015 are strongly encouraged to familiarize themselves with these topics and issues.
+These candidates (graduating 2015 or later) are expected to have completed at least one paper or project during their studies which explores themes related to Residential School issues in Canada, the recommendations of the Truth and Reconciliation Commission, and the dynamics of socio-cultural trauma in family systems.
+If this is not the case, applicants are required to submit a 5 - 10 page , double spaced, in which they reflect on the impact of the TRC findings on their understanding pf systemic practice, and how they would anticipate engaging in the issues raised by the TRC.
+All candidates who completed their graduate studies prior to 2015 are likewise strongly encouraged to familiarize themselves with these topics and issues.
 (See Continuing Education, below)

 Marriage and Family Studies (a minimum of three courses required)